ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra.md

     # When we visit a vertex if it's not in the shortest_paths, add it's current shortest distance from A and it's previous vertex.
     if visit_vert not in shortest_paths:
         shortest_paths[visit_vert] = {"dis": closest_dis, "pre": closest_pair["pre"]}
+        # Check if the visit_vert is equal to the to_vert, if not continue to search the neighbours.
+        if visit_vert == to_vert:
+            break
         # Search for its neighbours.
         neighbour_verts = graph[visit_vert]
         for vert, dis in neighbour_verts.items():
-            if vert not in shortest_paths:
+            if vert not in visited:
                 new_dis = dis + closest_dis
                 if new_dis not in dis_from_start:
                     dis_from_start[new_dis] = []